recombinant/petzold-pw5e/README.md

 Updating C source code
 ----------------------

+**As of 2018 Visual Studio 2017 Community Edition is being used.** Some of the items below are being pursued with less enthusiasm is plenty of work chasing down superseded functions e.g. SetWindowLong/GetWindowLong

 Using Visual Studio 2015 Community Edition.

 - Rename the chapter folder and project folder to improve lexicographical